Skip to main content

 --config -kobiton.authentication.serverUrl=<defaultKobitonServer> -kobiton.authentication.username=<yourKobitonUsername> -kobiton.authentication.apiKey=<yourKobitonAPIKey>

-Passing Kobiton Server URL, username, and APIKey (Available in 7.8 and later).
+Passing Kobiton Server URL, username, and API Key (Available in 7.8 and later).

 -kobitonDeviceId=<yourKobitonDeviceId>